atonizzo/cortexforth/doc/cortexforth.md

 It is easier to understand the workings of the inner interpreter if the content of the relevant registers of the CPU are defined upfront.
 * `R0` always contains the top of the parameter stack (TOS)
-* `R1` is the instruction pointer (IP)
+* `R1` is the instruction pointer (IPP)
 * `R2` points to the Parameter Stack (PSP)
 * `R3` points to the Return Stack (RSP)
-* `R8` contains the address of doList, a piece of code that saves the IP in the returns stack and loads a new value.
+* `R7` contains the address of doList, a piece of code that saves the IP in the returns stack and loads a new value.

+Register R4 through R6 are used as working registers during some operations and are not guaranteed to remain the same form one word to another.

+The use of the first 8 registers for all the interpreter code should make an eventual port to Cortex-M0/M0+ devices much simpler.

 ### ENTER
 `ENTER` is a Forth construct that is used by COLON words to save the IP and load the IP register with a new value.
 CODE words do not have an `ENTER` construct and in this case there is actual executable code instead of `ENTER`.
-The Forth `ENTER` instruction is implemented by the the assembly instruction `BLX R8`.
+The Forth `ENTER` instruction is implemented by the the assembly instruction `BLX R7`.
 In this case the value of the R8 register has been preloaded with the contents of doList code and will not change.
 The doList code looks like this